Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 This solution is quite simple - it merely prints out the entirety of whatever index of data you wish you visualize.
 Note that this also represents a primitive _timer_ which uses bit width to create longer and shorter intervals of time - meaning you wouldn't ever get this to finish printing out a 64 bit wide request.
-So, keep it short =)
+So, keep it short!

+The next couple of solutions will take you through some of the pleasures of working within the confines of an index =)